orangehill/iseed/README.md

-**Inverse seed generator (iSeed)** is a Laravel 4 package that provides a method to generate a new seed file based on data from the existing database table.
+**Inverse seed generator (iSeed)** is a Laravel package that provides a method to generate a new seed file based on data from the existing database table.

 [![Build Status](https://travis-ci.org/orangehill/iseed.png)](http://travis-ci.org/orangehill/iseed)
 [![Latest Stable Version](https://poser.pugx.org/orangehill/iseed/v/stable.png)](https://packagist.org/packages/orangehill/iseed) [![Total Downloads](https://poser.pugx.org/orangehill/iseed/downloads.png)](https://packagist.org/packages/orangehill/iseed)

 ## Installation

-1) Edit your project's `composer.json` file to require `orangehill/iseed`.
+1) For Laravel 5 instalation edit your project's `composer.json` file to require `orangehill/iseed`.

     "require": {
-		"laravel/framework": "4.0.*",
 		"orangehill/iseed": "dev-master"
 	}

+If you wish to install it on Laravel 4 you should require 1.1 version:

+    "require": {
+		"orangehill/iseed": "1.1"
+	}

+2) Add the service provider by opening a `app/config/app.php` file, and adding a new item to the `providers` array.

+    'Orangehill\Iseed\IseedServiceProvider'

-2) Update Composer from the CLI:
+3) Update Composer from the CLI:

     composer update

-3) Once this operation completes, add the service provider by opening a `app/config/app.php` file, and adding a new item to the `providers` array.

-    'Orangehill\Iseed\IseedServiceProvider'

 ## Usage

 To generate a seed file for your users table simply call: `\Iseed::generateSeed('users', 'connectionName', 'numOfRows');`. `connectionName` and `numOfRows` are not required arguments.

-This will create a file inside a `/app/database/seeds`, with the contents similar to following example:
+This will create a file inside a `/database/seeds` (`/app/database/seeds` for Laravel 4), with the contents similar to following example:

 	<?php

-	// File: /app/database/seeds/UsersTableSeeder.php
+	// File: /database/seeds/UsersTableSeeder.php

 	class UsersTableSeeder extends Seeder {